Thats-Neat/tethyr/README.md

 </div>
 <br/>

 A modern and dead simple way to connect your Raspberry Pi to a mobile device.
-With bluetooth tethering you can create a PAN (Personal Area Network) allowing your mobile device to access websites or services locally hosted on the PI without cables or a router.
+With bluetooth tethering you can create a PAN (Personal Area Network) allowing your mobile device to access websites or services locally hosted on the Pi without cables or a router.

 ## Features
 - Simple bluetooth communication using the D-Bus, achieved with the [zbus](https://docs.rs/zbus/latest/zbus/) Rust crate